Akhal-Teke

 There are several theories regarding the original ancestry of the Akhal-Teke, some dating back thousands of years.
-The Akhal Teke is probably a descendant of an older breed known as the Turkoman horse, and some claim it is the same breed.
-The tribes of Turkmenistan selectively bred the horses, recording their pedigrees orally and using them for raiding.
-The breed was used in the losing fight against the Russian Empire and was subsumed into the Empire along with its country.
+The Akhal-Teke is probably a descendant of an older breed known as the Turkoman horse, which some claim is the same breed.
+The tribes of Turkmenistan selectively bred these horses, recording their pedigrees orally.
+The breed was used in raiding, and in the losing fight against the Russian Empire where it was subsumed into the Empire along with its country.
 The Turkoman has influenced many other breeds, including modern warmbloods, and recent research confirms that Turkoman stallions made significant contributions to the development of the Thoroughbred.
 However, there also exists the possibility that all Akhal-Tekes today have a Thoroughbred sire line.
 The studbook was closed in 1932.
 The Soviet Union printed the first breed registry in 1941, including over 700 horses.